-"Shakes" came in numerous flavors and often bore distinctive names, such as "Brown Cow."
-Malted milk shakes or "malts" as they were commonly called, were also popular, especially chocolate malts.
+Shakes came in numerous flavors and often bore distinctive names, such as "Brown Cow."
+Malted shakes, or "malts" as they were commonly called, were also popular, especially chocolate malts.

 The Dispenser's Formulary or Soda Water Guide (1915)